 Part 2: How Can an SEO Agency Help My Business?

-By optimizing site architecture, content, and links, an agency can help you rank higher on search engine result pages (SERPs), generating:
+By optimizing site architecture, content, and links, an agency can help you rank higher on search engine results pages (SERPs), generating:

 - More website traffic